Elvis at Sun: Importance

 The set includes "That's All Right (Mama)", one of candidates for being "the first rock and roll record".
 Elvis' entire period at Sun is one of the seminal events in the birth of rock and roll, specifically also the beginning of the subgenre known as rockabilly.
-In 2001, VH1 named its parent album the 21st greatest album of all time.
-In 2003, the album was ranked number 11 on Rolling Stone magazine's list of the 500 greatest albums of all time.
+In 2001, VH1 named its parent album - The Sun Sessions - the 21st greatest album of all time; on 2003, Rolling Stone listed it #11 on its the 500 greatest albums of all time.
 Two tracks from the Presley's Sun sessions were included in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll: "Mystery Train," and "That's All Right."

 In 2002, given their importance in the development of American popular music, The Sun Sessions were chosen, by the National Recording Registry of the Library of Congress, to be kept as a bequeathal to posterity.

 For more detailed information on the recording sessions, see Elvis Presley's Sun recordings.